Back to Sustainability

 1. Improving Sustainable Financing Portfolios

-Sustainable financing portfolio (KKUB) amounted to Rp202.6 trillion, an increase of 10.6% compared to last year at Rp183.2 trillion.
+Sustainable financing portfolio (KKUB) amounted to Rp229 trillion, an increase of 12.5% compared to last year at Rp203 trillion.
 This achievement is higher than the KKUB target of 9%.
-KKUB's loan portfolio consists of Green Financing (KUBL) of 42.7% and MSMEs of 57.3%.
-The total KKUB loan portfolio is equivalent to 24.8% of the total bank’s portfolio in 2023.
+KKUB's loan portfolio consists of Green Financing (KUBL) of 42.3% and MSMEs of 56.8%.
+The total KKUB loan portfolio is equivalent to 24.8% of the total bank’s portfolio in 2024.

 BCA also developed the Sustainability Linked Loan (SLL) scheme.
 In the SLL scheme, BCA and the debtor agree on Key Performance Indicator (KPI) and Sustainability Performance Target (SPT) that have been aligned with the debtor's main business field.
 With this mechanism, debtors will receive incentives if they meet a series of agreed SPT.
-In 2023, financing with the SLL scheme that had been disbursed amounted to Rp319 billion, and as of December 2023 the outstanding was Rp304.8 billion.
+In 2024, financing with the SLL scheme that had been disbursed amounted to Rp1.003 billion, and as of December 2023 the outstanding was Rp319 billion.

-Green Financing (KUBL) covers the business sectors of renewable energy, energy efficiency, sustainable management of bioresources & sustainable land use, eco-efficient products, eco-friendly transportation and environmentally friendly buildings.
+Green Financing (KUBL) covers the business sectors of renewable energy, energy efficiency, pollution prevention and control, sustainable management of bioresources & sustainable land use, eco-efficient products, eco-friendly transportation and environmentally friendly buildings.

 In lending, BCA has implemented several policies and procedures to ensure that business activities are in line with responsible financing.
 One of BCA's efforts in responsible financing is to implement a sectoral credit policy for sectors that potentially have a high risk of environmental damage.
 BCA has also issued an exclusion list as a guideline for risk appetite while taking into account the risk aspects of each sector.